larryhastings/appeal/README.md

         return sum(*operands)
 ```

 Appeal would see the `self` parameter and think "aha!
-I'm gonna
+I need to
-put a string there!"
-So, we need to prevent Appeal from seeing
+pass in a string there!"
+We need to prevent Appeal from
-that parameter in the first place.
+seeing that parameter in the first place.

-Appeal supports two techniques for mapping bound method calls to
+There are two major techniques to handle this.
+The first
-commands.
-The first is straightforward, but a bit inflexible:
+is straightforward, if a bit inflexible: create the instance
-simply create the instance of your class, and call `app.command()()`
+of your class first, then call `app.command()()` on the
-on the bound instances.
+bound instances.
 Like this:

 ```Python
 app = appeal.Appeal()